sarsurgithub/MAC_Lab3/readme.md

 The custom analyzer combines the standard tokenizer with a shingle filter that generates shingles (word pairs) of size 1 and 2.
 This means that each term in the text is broken down into unigrams (single words) and bigrams (word pairs).
 This can help capture more context and relationships between terms in the text, which can be useful for certain types of analysis, such as phrase matching or proximity search.
 However, it may increase the index size and query complexity.

-### Custom (Standard + Shingles 1 & 3) Analyzer
+### Custom (Standard + Shingles 3) Analyzer

-The custom analyzer combines the standard tokenizer with a shingle filter that generates shingles (word pairs) of size 1 and 3.
-This means that each term in the text is broken down into unigrams (single words) and trigrams (word triplets).
-This can capture even more context and relationships between terms in the text compared to the 1 & 2 shingles.
-However, it may further increase the index size and query complexity, as well as introduce more noise due to the larger shingle size.
+The custom analyzer combines the standard tokenizer with a shingle filter that generates shingles of size 3.
+This means that each term in the text is broken down into trigrams (word triplets).
+This can capture even more context and relationships between terms compared to shingles of size 1 and 2.
+It can be useful for analyzing longer phrases or capturing more complex patterns in the text.
+However, it may further increase the index size and query complexity compared to smaller shingles.

 ### Stopwords Analyzer